joysjohney/Driver-Drowsiness-Detection/README.md

 ## Step 3 — Create Virtual Environment

-Create a virtual environment:
+Create a Python virtual environment.

 ```bash
 python3 -m venv venv
 ```

-Activate it:
+Activate the environment.

 ```bash
 source venv/bin/activate
 ```

-You should see:
+Your terminal will now show:

 ```
 (venv)
 ```

-in your terminal.

 ---

 ## Step 4 — Install Required Libraries

-Install dependencies from `requirements.txt`.
+Install all dependencies.

 ```bash
 pip install -r requirements.txt
 ```

-This installs:
+This installs required libraries such as:

-* Flask
+- Flask
-* OpenCV
+- OpenCV
-* MediaPipe
+- MediaPipe
-* NumPy
+- NumPy
-* Other required libraries
+- Other required dependencies

 ---

 ## Step 5 — Run the Application

-First navigate to the **backend folder**:
+Navigate to the backend folder.

 ```bash
 cd backend
 ```

-Then start the Flask server:
+Start the Flask server.

 ```bash
 python app.py
 ```

-If the server starts successfully, you will see something similar to:
+If successful, the terminal will display:

 ```
 Running on http://127.0.0.1:5000